helm/charts/stable/prometheus-operator/README.md

 ## Configuration

-The following tables lists the configurable parameters of the prometheus-operator chart and their default values.
+The following tables list the configurable parameters of the prometheus-operator chart and their default values.

 ### General
 | Parameter | Description | Default |